-On January 4, 2018, then U.S. Attorney General Jeff Sessions issued a memorandum for all U.S. Attorneys (the "Sessions Memo") rescinding certain past U.S. Department of Justice ("DOJ") memoranda on cannabis law enforcement, including the Memorandum by former Deputy Attorney General James Michael Cole (the "Cole Memo") issued on August 29, 2013, under the Obama administration.
+On January 4, 2018, then U.S. Attorney General Jeff Sessions issued a memorandum for all U.S. Attorneys (the "Sessions Memo") rescinding certain past U.S. Department of Justice ("DOJ") memoranda on cannabis law enforcement, including the Memorandum by former Deputy Attorney General James Michael Cole (the "Cole

+Memo") issued on August 29, 2013, under the Obama administration.
 Describing the criminal enforcement of federal cannabis prohibitions against those complying with state cannabis regulatory systems as an inefficient use of federal investigative and prosecutorial resources, the Cole Memo gave federal prosecutors discretion not to prosecute state law compliant cannabis companies in states that were regulating cannabis, unless one or more of eight federal priorities were implicated, including use of cannabis by minors, violence, or the use of federal lands for cultivation.
 The Sessions Memo, which remains in effect, states that each U.S. Attorney's Office should follow established principles that govern all federal prosecutions when deciding which cannabis activities to prosecute.
-As a result, federal prosecutors could and still can use their prosecutorial discretion to decide to prosecute even state-legal cannabis activities.
+As a result, federal prosecutors could and still can use their prosecutorial discretion to decide to prosecute even statelegal cannabis activities.
 Since the Sessions Memo was issued over three years ago, U.S. Attorneys have generally not prioritized the targeting of state law compliant entities.

 Then Attorney General William Barr testified in his confirmation hearing on January 15, 2019, that he would not upset "settled expectations," "investments," or other "reliance interest[s]" arising as a result of the Cole Memo, and that he did not intend to devote federal resources to enforce federal cannabis laws in states that have legalized cannabis "to the extent people are complying with the state laws."
 He stated: "My approach to this would be not to upset settled expectations and the reliance interests that have arisen as a result of the [Cole Memo] and investments have been made and so there has been reliance on it, so I don't think it's appropriate to upset those interests."
 He also implied that the CSA's prohibitions of cannabis may be implicitly nullified in states that have legalized cannabis: "[T]he current situation ... is almost like a back-door nullification of federal law."
 Industry observers generally have not interpreted Attorney General Barr's comments to suggest that the DOJ would proceed with cases against participants who entered the state-legal industry after the Cole Memo's rescission.
+Nevertheless, while Attorney General Barr did not initiate any criminal prosecutions against state-legal cannabis companies, he did launch multiple antitrust investigations related to several cannabis mergers during 2020.
+Currently, the post of Attorney General is held by Merrick Garland who has repeatedly stated that he feels the Department of Justice should not be using its limited resources to go after state-legal cannabis businesses.